 What is the Emotion API?

-Emotion API was deprecated on October 30, 2017.
-The functionality is now part of Face API.
+The Emotion API will be deprecated on February 15, 2019.
+The emotion recognition capability is now generally available as part of the Face API.

 Welcome to the Microsoft Emotion API, which allows you to build more personalized apps with Microsoft’s cloud-based emotion recognition algorithm.